NavDaBoss/TheBudgetByte/README.md

 # BudgetByte User Manual

 Welcome to the source code for BudgetByte, a health and wealth app aimed to track and analyze grocery spending.
 This application is built with Next.js, React, TypeScript, MUI components, and Firebase.
-It uses Tesseract's OCR API to parse receipt data and ChatGPT's API to categorize the data.
+It uses Tesseract's OCR API to parse receipt data and ChatGPT's API to extract the individual items from the raw OCR text and categorize the data.

 ## Core Features